Catholic Church in Ukraine: History and data

-Catholic charity Caritas Spes (by 2007 information) functions in 12 regions of the country, has 40 centers engaging 500 employees and volunteers.
-It runs six family-style homes for orphans with 60 children, financed health rehabilitation camps situated in environmentally healthful areas around Kyiv, Zhytomyr, Ivano-Frankivsk, and Transcarpathian regions, benefits 2,500 children each year.
-About 12,000 Ukrainian children, mainly victims of Chernobyl, orphans, and children from poor families, had their health improved in this way in 2002–2007.
+Caritas Ukraine is the charity of the Greek Catholic Church in Ukraine, while Caritas-Spes Ukraine is the official charity organisation of the Roman Catholic Church in Ukraine.
+Both organisations have become major humanitarian actors, providing aid to millions of people following the Russian invasion of Ukraine in 2022.

+Among the Catholics of Ukraine there are Ukrainians, Poles, Czechs, Hungarians, Filipinos and other peoples.

 Ukrainian Greek Catholic Church

 The Ukrainian Greek Catholic Church is a Byzantine Rite Eastern Catholic Church in full communion with the Holy See.
 The ordinary (or hierarch) of the church holds the title of Major Archbishop of Kyiv-Halych and All Ruthenia, though the hierarchs and faithful of the church have acclaimed their ordinary as "Patriarch" and have requested Papal recognition of, and elevation to, this title.
 Major archbishop is a unique title within the Catholic Church that was introduced in 1963 as part of political compromise.
 Since March 2011, the head of the church is Major Archbishop Sviatoslav Shevchuk.